abhishekdubey1/quick-share/README.md

 - useMount

-Also, have added Error handling and loaders.
+<h2>Also, have added Error handling and loaders.
-Features:
+Features:</h2>

-# Upload Image(Post)
+- Upload Image(Post)

-# Create Account and Login into and Logout(Auth)
+- Create Account and Login into and Logout(Auth)

-# Routing to different pages without reloading
+- Routing to different pages without reloading

-# Option to Like and Comment on Post
+- Option to Like and Comment on Post

-About Code:
+<h2>About Code:</h2>

-# Considered Readability
+- Considered Readability

-# Considered Reusablility
+- Considered Reusablility

-# Component Structure
+- Component Structure

-# CSS only, no external libraries
+- CSS only, no external libraries

-# Custom Hooks
+- Custom Hooks

+<h2>Folder Structure:</h2>
-Folder Structure: # components # Has all reusable components # screens # All screens in the application # styles # styles for all screens and components # utils # has files like apiCalls, customHooks, helpers, Routing
+- components -> Has all reusable components
+- screens -> All screens in the application
+- styles -> styles for all screens and components
+- utils -> has files like apiCalls, customHooks, helpers, Routing